-(MARK ONE) [X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED MARCH 31, 2005 [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission file number 1-13265 CENTERPOINT ENERGY RESOURCES CORP.
-(Exact name of registrant as specified in its charter) DELAWARE 76-0511406 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification No.) 1111 LOUISIANA HOUSTON, TEXAS 77002 (713) 207-1111 (Address and zip code of principal (Registrant's telephone number, including area code) executive offices) CENTERPOINT ENERGY RESOURCES CORP.
-MEETS THE CONDITIONS SET FORTH IN GENERAL INSTRUCTION H(1)(a) AND (b) OF FORM 10-Q AND IS THEREFORE FILING THIS FORM 10-Q WITH THE REDUCED DISCLOSURE FORMAT.
+(Mark Oile) [X] QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTERLY PERIOD ENDED JUNE 30, 2005 OR [] TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIOD FROM TO Commission file number 1-13265 CENTERPOINT ENERGY RESOURCES CORP.
+(Exact name of registrant as specified in its charter) DELAWARE 76-0511406 (State or other jurisdiction of incorporation or organization) 1111 LOUISIANA HOUSTON, TEXAS 77002 (713) 207-1111 (Address and zip code of (Registrant's telephone number, principal executive offices) including area code) CENTERPOINT ENERGY RESOURCES CORP.
+MEETS THE CONDITIONS SET FORTH IN GENERAL INSTRUCTION $H(1)(a)$ AND (b) OF FORM 10-Q AND IS THEREFORE FILING THIS FORM 10-Q WITH THE REDUCED DISCLOSURE FORMAT.
 Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes X No Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Exchange Act).
 Yes No X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes No X stock were held by Utility Holding, LLC, a wholly owned subsidiary of
+Yes $\begin{array}{ccc} \text{No} & \text{X} \\ & & \end{array}$ As of August 1, 2005, all 1,000 shares of CenterPoint Energy Resources Corp. common stock were held by Utility Holding, LLC, a wholly owned subsidiary of CenterPoint Energy, Inc.